 Getting time off work for jury service

-If you are called up for jury service your employer must allow you time off for this.
+If you are called for jury service, your employer must allow you time off from work.
 If they don't, they could be in contempt of court.
-If you're an employee you have the right not to be treated unfairly, for example not being considered for promotion because of your call-up.
+If you're an employee you have the right not to be treated unfairly, for example not being considered for promotion because of your jury service.

-Your employer does not have to pay you while you are on jury service.
+Your employer does not have to pay you while you're on jury service.
 But you can claim from the court for:

 - food expenses